FAQs About The Purchase And Sale Of Real Estate

-Condominium unit insurance typically cost less than a comparable homeowners policy.
+Condominium unit insurance typically costs less than a comparable homeowner’s policy.

 This depends on several factors.
 A short sale should be considered when you are unable to pay your mortgage, you are facing foreclosure, and you can sell the house in an arms length transaction for less than the mortgage amount.
 The logic for the mortgage lender is that they will have more money from a short sale than from a foreclosure.
 You will be better off as your credit rating won’t suffer like it will from a foreclosure or a bankruptcy.

 Most of the time, the Seller will pay nothing to sell the property.
 The concept is that the Seller lost his equity and essentially walks away from the property.
 The sale must be approved by the lender including the concept that the Seller won’t pay any money to sell the property.
 All commissions, title and closing fees, are paid by the lender as part of the Short Sale approval.
 It is even possible for the lender to agree to pay repair expenses as part of the Short Sale approval.
 However, in some cases, the Seller will have to pay some expenses such as water and sewer bills.
 The bank is willing to pay these bills because it is financially better for the bank than the alternative of a foreclosure with the potential that the bank will own a vacant house.